-- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Completing the second and final phase of the first MEG sale to Barrow Neurological Institute in Phoenix, AZ, USA, and preparing for the installation of the second MEG system at TJNU in China, whilst concurrently pursuing the next MEG opportunities. - 3 Substantially grow the Nexus 360 cloud-based sleep diagnostic business from the current 73 customers globally. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business. - 5 Commercialisation of the Group's consumer sleep technology, Somfit.
+- 1 The geographical expansion of the core sleep diagnostic and neuro diagnostic monitoring businesses into global territories, where the Group has little or no market share. - 2 Completing the installation of the MEG system at TJNU in China - 3 Substantially grow the Nexus 360 cloud-based sleep diagnostic business from the current \$1.7m revenues achieved in the 2023 financial year. - 4 Continue the productivity enhancement programs to eliminate and reconfigure expensive and inefficient processes with all parts of the business. - 5 Continue the commercialisation of the Group's consumer sleep technology, Somfit, following its launch in Australia to other key markets around the world.

-This is a great Company, and we remain confident the operational initiatives currently being undertaken will continue to improve profitability in the short-term, allowing our very positive prospects for the medium and long-term to be realised.
+This is a great Company, and we remain confident the operational initiatives currently being undertaken will continue to improve profitability in the short term, allowing our very positive prospects for the medium and long-term to be realised.
 The demand for innovative healthcare solutions continues to be underpinned by an ever-increasing ageing population, coupled with the growing incidence and awareness of neurology and sleep disorders.